solitontech/Soliton-Leaves-Bot/README.md

 nohup ngrok http <port number> > /dev/null 2>&1 &
 ```
 - To find the public URL, run: `curl http://localhost:4040/api/tunnels`
+- **Important**:Replace the `PUBLIC_URL` env variable with the above public URL, then restart the server and restart ngrok
 - To stop it, find the process ID with `pgrep ngrok` and run `kill <PID>`.

 ### Stopping the Persistent Processes